beaupranisaa/llm-uncertainty/README.md

 - [x] Function Call vs no Function Call
      - [x] Run experiments without Function Call on gpt-4o-mini
      - [x] Run experiments with Function Call on gpt-4o-mini
+- [x] Initialized id_exp each id has 10 rounds of lottery choices
+- [x] Normalized output of chat_fc, chat_nf, non-chat

 ### 🔹 Note to self:
 - Currently the model seems to be overly rational! it starts to calculating EV! huamn don't do that